-While there are net positives at an aggregate level; they may not provide the same benefits to everyone equally. jobs may increase going forward but it is not easy for workers to retrain.
+While there are net positives at an aggregate level, they may not equally benefit everyone.
+Jobs may increase going forward, but it is not easy for workers to retrain.
 Hence we still need to prepare; so we are not personally impacted.

 Final Thoughts On Will Robots Take My Job

 Look at the trend of your job being replaced by robots in a positive light.
 Instead of fighting, embrace the trend.
-There are several jobs which are either dangerous or monotonous for human to perform.
+Several positions are either dangerous or monotonous for a human to perform.
 Having robots take over these tasks would be beneficial in the long run.

 Look at trends in both real estate and stocks.
 Invest with the future in mind.

 Readers, how do you see the automation trends playing out?
-What part of your job is rules based versus skills based.
-Any changes we need to make when planning for the future in terms of job or investments?
+What part of your job is rules-based versus skills-based.
+Any changes we need to make when planning for the future in terms of employment or investments?